petrosDemetrakopoulos/SmartViews/README.md

 View vectors are positioned in the space in a way that views that have been requested at adjacent time and context are located close to one another.**
 In that way, we can then sort the cached results based on their **similarity** (Euclidean or cosine) with the requested view and then pick the most similar.

-The following graph shows the position of 252 different views of the cars dataset.
+The following graph shows the position of 252 different views of the cars template.
 The vectors/embeddings have been generated after the training of the model in a corpus of 4.000 different view materializations requested previously.

 PCA to 2 dimensions has been performed for visualisation purposes.